krancour/brignext/PROPOSAL.md

 reporting.
 This effectively changes the schema of certain event payloads from what has been documented by GitHub to something Brigade-specific, which is unexpected behavior the author of a `brigade.js` script needs to be aware of.
-It is easy to see this is a brittle.
+It is easy to see this is brittle.

 Event gateways could take on the burden of reporting status to upstream event sources if they were to gain insight into the status and logs of the events they